ahdsfan/VMD-SSO-LSTM/README.md

-This program is used to predict the dynamic displacement of landslide.
+This code is used to predict the dynamic displacement of landslide.